Nav-Appaiya/WooCommerce-Bundle/readme.md

 WooCommerce REST API V2 Bundle
 ===

+September 2016 Nav Note:
+**This bundle is currently not maintained or used, so please use this bundle on your own risk.**

 Gives you a WC_CLIENT to work with the REST API V2 of your woocommerce webshop.